 Putting obstacles in front of a consumer makes your designs less effective.
 Therefore, since the designs are less effective, they are less valuable.
 A common mistake made with online store design is to ask customers to make an account before they've bought anything.
-This is where choosing the right platform comes into play, since, if you design your site using a popular solution like Shopify or Bigcommerce, you're more likely to have a guest account module, or the option to include one quickly.
+This is where choosing the right platform comes into play, since, if you design your site using a popular solution like Shopify (opens in new tab) or Bigcommerce (opens in new tab), you're more likely to have a guest account module, or the option to include one quickly.

 The idea is to capture information and track customers, but at what cost?
 Would you, or a client, rather make more money up front or deploy a brief inconvenience that could potentially turn away customers forever?